 Oceanside Camping

-As a family holiday destination, few locations can beat Miracle Beach Provincial Park.
+Few locations can beat Miracle Beach Provincial Park as a family holiday destination.
 The park offers a vast sandy beach, spacious private campsites, a playground for the kids, a large picnic area overlooking the water, and a series of beautiful trails winding through lush forest.
-At low tide, the beach features rich tide pools, perfect for observing a variety of marine life.
+At low tide, the beach features rich tide pools, perfect for observing various marine life.

 Speedway Thrills

 Children 7 years and older ride on their own.
-Under 7 ride for FREE, when accompanied by an adult.
-The Speedway is open every day from noon to 4:00 pm for go-kart and monster truck rides.
+Under seven, ride for FREE when accompanied by an adult.
+The Speedway is open daily from noon to 4:00 pm for go-kart and monster truck rides.

-If you are visiting on the weekend, make sure to watch the professionals race around the track.
-Depending on the schedule, you might see Monster Trucks, Crash to Pass, Mad Max Extreme Racing, Hornet B Cars, Figure 8 cars, and much more.
-It happens rain or shine, so bring an umbrella and definitely some earplugs and settle in for a fun evening.
+If you visit on the weekend, watch the professionals race around the track.
+You might see Monster Trucks, Crash to Pass, Mad Max Extreme Racing, Hornet B Cars, Figure 8 cars, and more, depending on the schedule.
+It happens rain or shine, so bring an umbrella and some earplugs and settle in for a fun evening.

 The best things to see and do along the Oceanside Route from Parksville to Campbell River on Vancouver Island.
 An Oceanside Route Road Trip.